jchung722/Book-Finder/README.md

 ## Set Up

+After cloning repository and navigating to directory, run the following code in terminal:

         $ bundle install
         $ rails server

-go to http://localhost:3000/ in the browser.
+go to http://localhost:3000/ in the browser to open the application.

-To run tests:
+To run tests run the following code in the terminal:

         $ rails test